 (ii) Subject to regulation 3 (30 second intervals), competitors shall be started at intervals of not less than one minute and having once started shall not be allowed a second start.

 (iii) At the start a rider may be held by an official or, if preferred, remain stationary at the start point with one foot on the ground.
 Under no circumstances shall a "flying start" be allowed.

 (iv) Competitors must not start earlier than their allotted time.
-If a competitor fails to start at his allotted time and subsequently reports to the starting timekeeper as being ready, his lateness in reporting shall constitute his penalty.
-He may then be started at the timekeeper's discretion but in no case less than one minute before or one minute after another competitor.
+If a competitor fails to start at their allotted time and subsequently reports to the starting timekeeper as being ready, their lateness in reporting shall constitute their penalty.
+They may then be started at the timekeeper's discretion but in no case less than one minute before or one minute after another competitor.

 Only riders listed on the start sheet shall be allowed to compete.
 Save as otherwise provided, the Event Secretary shall have discretion to arrange the starting order as they wish bearing in mind the characteristics of their event and the need to avoid company riding as far as possible.
 It is not permissible to interpose in the starting order competitors in any other event except as provided for in the Regulation governing tandems.